saylordotorg/course_econ306/Unit04.md

+---
+layout: default
+title: "ECON306: Industrial Organization"
+course_description: "An exploration of market structure analysis and the strategic behaviors of competing firms in different market settings with equal emphasis on theory and empirical studies.
+Topics include strategies of competitive and cooperative behaviors, firm decisions in regulated environments and the likely effects of deregulation, and a game-theoretic approach."
+next: ../Unit05
+previous: ../Unit03
+---
 **Unit 4: Monopoly** <span id="4"></span>
 *A market with a single seller of a product or service has an obvious advantage in pricing, thus posing a persistent threat to desirable